-Having a marketing budget for your real estate business is key in 2019.
+Having a marketing budget for your real estate business is key for an agent, regardless of expenses.
 Not only will it help you keep track of your expenses but you can also track which marketing channels are performing better than the rest.

 Start with your overall budget for the year and break down what percentage you want it to spend online vs offline.

 We created a marketing budget template designed for real estate agents to track and analyze your spending throughout the year.

 Quick Note: There are two graphs attached with the excel template which might not plot the data properly if you are using an older version of Microsoft Office.
 The template works fine with both Mac & Windows versions of Excel.
 If you are trying to copy-paste the formulas on Google Sheets, the graphs may not show the data as designed.

 Even before you start using the marketing budget template for your real estate marketing efforts in 2020 you need to understand how to segment your overall marketing budget.

 In the beginning of this guide, we mentioned that you should divide your overall money into offline and online spending.

 While this is true there is another factor in play when you are trying to work out the numbers for your budget.